 Consumers and marketers alike are always looking for the newest thing they can engage with.
 Consumers love social outreach and sharing.
 Marketers are enthralled by e-commerce trends and sharing.
 That said, there is a huge amount of content available to consumers on both social and retail platforms, and more alternative platforms are on the way.

-Consumers’ online behavior leads to a marketing Möbius strip: growing consumer online activity leads to increased expectations, increased expectations leads to newer alternative social and retail platforms that are created to meet those expectations, this increases consumer activity, which leads to an increase in online activity and increased expectations, and on and on it goes.
+Consumers’ online behavior leads to a marketing Möbius strip: growing consumer online activity leads to increased expectations, increased expectations lead to newer alternative social and retail platforms that are created to meet those expectations, this increases consumer activity, which leads to an increase in online activity and increased expectations, and on and on it goes.

 When it comes to social e-commerce, the behavioral and experiential nature of consumers’ social and retail interactions has become more commonplace.
 Depending on the category, consumer expectations tend to grow within a range of 18 percent to 25 percent per year.
 Brands, however, are only able to keep up by about 5 percent to 7 percent.
 This creates a huge gap between what billions of internet users expect to see and what brands are able to deliver.
 In this article, we will explore social e-commerce and shoppable content tricks and tips.

-Social Strategies for Shoppable
+Social Strategies for Shoppable Posts

 Consumers are always online.
 They shop online, share online, and learn online.
 In fact, online, consumers have access to almost everything.
 Questions can be answered with a quick search.
 Additionally, expectations are at such a place where people don’t want to search for something when they stumble across it online, they just want to be able to tap an image and have access to whatever it is they are seeking.

-Shoppable content is this.
 The consumer simply taps an image, and then they know everything about the product.
 Business-to-consumer platforms like Twitter, Facebook, and Instagram, and business-to-business platforms like LinkedIn, are failing when it comes to meeting consumer expectations.
 However, they are also adopting or developing shoppable content that takes into account social e-commerce and shoppable strategies that will help them compete with sites like Amazon.
 With more pay-to-play platforms, engagement will become more problematic.

 Alternative e-commerce platforms like TikTok will allow brands to engage consumers who are already migrating or planning to migrate from older platforms that do not meet their expectations like new platforms do.
 If marketing history has taught us anything, it’s that you don’t want to let your consumer down.
 There are plenty of options these days, and that means consumers are less likely to give social or retail sites a second chance.
 Consumers’ expectations will drive them to look for competitive options on alternative platforms, or, they will force brands to offer shoppable content along every touchpoint that brand uses to engage with the consumer.